harrydng1209/codebase-react/README.md

 This project includes several scripts to assist with development:

-- `dev`: Start the development server using Vite
+- `dev`: Start the development server
 - `build`: Build the project and perform type checks
 - `preview`: Preview the built project
 - `format`: Format code using Prettier